 Kona is the Big Kahuna here.
-We will dedicate another article to this since it covers a lot of territory.
+We will dedicate another article to this since it covers the most territory.

-At least now you have a better idea of the types of flavors you can get from Hawaiian coffee, approximate costs, and appreciate how fortunate we are to have the coffees coming out of Hawaii, considering it’s near extinction not long ago.
-And you if you are looking to buy Fair Trade coffee, or Organic coffee, Hawaiian coffee is a good choice.
-While not all are certified organic, many are going that direction, or are organic by default.
+At least now you have a better idea of the flavors you can get from Hawaiian coffee, approximate costs, and appreciate how fortunate we are to have the coffees coming out of Hawaii, considering that it was near extinction not long ago.
+And if you are looking to buy Fair Trade coffee or Organic coffee, Hawaiian coffee is a good choice.
+While not all are certified organic, many are going in that direction, or are organic by default.
 And we know that the farmers are generally paid well, so Fair Trade certification is not really too much of a concern in this situation.

 Everything You Wanted to Know About Coffee From Hawaii – Review of The Hawai’i Coffee Book by Shawn Steiman.